bornabhowmik/bornabhowmik/README.md

 Hi there 👋

 I am <strong>Borna Rani Bhowmik</strong>.
-I'm currently learning Data Science, AI & Machine Learning and passionate about Research <strong></strong>
+I'm currently learning Data Science, AI & Machine Learning and passionate about Research. <strong></strong>

 ### Top Projects
 Here are some of the projects I have worked on: